mitchheard/watch-me/NOTIFICATION_SYSTEM.md

 The Watch Me notification system provides comprehensive user activity tracking and admin alerts.
 It automatically monitors user behavior patterns and sends email notifications to administrators for key engagement milestones and activity patterns.

+**Unified Interface**: All notification management is consolidated into a single `/notifications` page that adapts based on user role - regular users see personal notification preferences, while admin users see both personal preferences and all admin email notification settings.

 ## System Architecture

 ### Core Components